Morflight/exrep/README.md

    The database installation might fail the first time you run it, don't worry, just run `make init` again.

+If you want to use the AWS feature, you must configure your .env and set the AWS variables there

 The app is now running.
 You can access is on this url: http://localhost:8080 (locally) If you encounter any problem, please visit the Useful Commands section and try to rebuild the project.